reactabular/reactabular/docs/docs/table.md

 * `cell.property` - This should map to the property you want to extract from `data` and to show in the cell.
 This supports nested definitions so you can do `foo.bar.baz` and it will work.
 * `cell.transform` - Same idea as for `header.transform`.
 * `cell.format` - Same idea as for `header.format`.
-* `cell.value` - Sometimes you need to manipulate the data fetched from property somehow.
-For instance you might need to perform a lookup to map it to some other value.
+* `cell.resolve` - Sometimes you need to manipulate the data fetched from property somehow.
+For instance you might need to perform a lookup to `resolve` it to some other value.
 This is the place to do that.
 Search, etc. will pick this up.

 ## Customizing a `Table` Footer